 By Lawrence Goldman

-Full details of the May 2013 update are available from the new online contents page, and a free selection of extracts and highlights is available here.
-The complete dictionary (58,664 biographies and 504 theme articles) is available free via nearly all public libraries in the UK.
-Libraries offer ‘remote access’ that enables you to log in at any time at home (or anywhere they have internet access).
-Elsewhere the Oxford DNB is available online from schools, colleges, universities, and other institutions worldwide.
-Full details of participating British public libraries, and how to gain access to the complete dictionary, are available here.
+As ever, a selection of these new articles and a list of all new subjects added to the dictionary are freely available.
+The complete dictionary (59,003 biographies and over 500 theme articles) is available, free, in nearly all public libraries in the UK, and college and university libraries worldwide.
+Most libraries (including UK public libraries) offer ‘remote access’ that enables members to log in at any time at home (or anywhere they have internet access).
+Full details of participating public libraries and how to gain access to the complete dictionary are available here.

 > Back to top